shalman13091994/fullstackdsproject/README.md

 ```

 ```
-get an erro like src module not found set PYTHONPATH =. in cmd
+if error is like src module not found set PYTHONPATH =. in cmd
 ```

 ```